Mary of Nazareth Parish (Brooklyn)

-Mary of Nazareth Parish was formed in 2008 with the merger of Sacred Heart Parish and the Parish of St. Michael and St. Edward.
+Mary of Nazareth Parish is a Catholic parish in the Diocese of Brooklyn.
+It was formed in 2008 with the merger of Sacred Heart Parish and the Parish of St. Michael and St. Edward.

 Mary of Nazareth Parish

 Mary of Nazareth now takes in an area that was once served by five separate parishes, some of them national (serving a specific ethnic group), some territorial.
-It is now one parish with two churches, Sacred Heart and St. Patrick.
-Worship services continue to be held at both.
+Until 2024 it was one parish with two churches, Sacred Heart and St. Patrick.
+In January of 2024, the St. Lucy-St. Patrick Roman Catholic Church was torn down to make way for a new housing development.

 History

 Sacred Heart

 The Church of the Sacred Heart at 41 Adelphi Street in Brooklyn, New York, was founded in 1871.
 The church began in an old primary school building on Vanderbilt Avenue, which Rev. Thomas F. McGivern remodeled.
 He said the first Mass on December 3, 1871.
 He then purchased property between Adelphi and Clermont Streets.
 Bishop of Brooklyn, John Loughlin laid the cornerstone on May 10, 1872, and the church was dedicated in June 1877.
 It was designed by Thomas Houghton, master draftsman for Patrick Keely.
 The organ, installed in 1877, is one of the last, large and intact Jardines extant in New York City; it was repaired and restored in 2001.
 One of the first official acts of newly appointed Bishop Charles Edward McDonnell was the conferring of Confirmation on 600 individuals on May 18, 1892.
 Sacred Heart Academy was founded by pastor John F. Nash and opened on September 7, 1888.
 The parish, which in 1871 had 600 parishioners, numbered 6,000 by 1914.

 In 2008, Sacred Heart merged with the parishes of St. Lucy–St. Patrick and St. Michael–St. Edward to form the new parish of Mary of Nazareth.
-Worship services are conducted at Sacred Heart Church on Adelphi Avenue and at St. Patrick Church.